-Property and equipment consisting of equipment, furniture and fixtures, and tooling and molds are stated at cost.
+Property and equipment consisting of equipment, furniture and fixtures, and website and other are stated at cost.
 The costs of additions and improvements are generally capitalized and expenditures for repairs and maintenance are expensed in the period incurred.
 When items of property and equipment are sold or retired, the related costs and accumulated depreciation are removed from the accounts, and any gain or loss is included in income.
 Depreciation of property and equipment is provided utilizing the straight-line method over the estimated useful life of the respective asset as follows:

 Equipment 5 years

 Furniture and fixtures 3 to 5 years

-Tooling and molds 2 to 3 years
+Website and other 2 to 3 years